 Our favourite rooms

 Villa decor is smart and modern; however, it’s the otherworldly scenery that steals the show.
 With this in mind, we love Room 15, a beach cabin set away from the main building, for its seclusion, scenic views and private beach access.
 If staying in a Lagoon Cabin, request the upper level to catch scintillating sunsets in all their glory.

 The curvilinear pool meanders around the natural path of jungle vegetation; lined with green tiles to mimic the lagoon, it’s kept cool and shaded by the tree canopy.
 The bar’s just a few steps away, but staff will happily ferry drinks to your day-bed.
 The Jungle Cluster villas share a pool, and the beach is safe for swimming year-round – with calm waters and a fleet of lifeguards on patrol.

 Uga spa is set by the beach.
-There are two open-air treatment rooms, where guests can indulge in Swedish and Balinese massages, facials, and ayurvedic and rejuvenating treatments.
+There are two open-air treatment rooms, where guests can indulge in Swedish and Balinese massages, facials, and Ayurvedic and rejuvenating treatments.
 Couples’ treatments are available on request, and a spa therapist can be summoned to your villa.
-Hatha yoga and meditation classes are held on the beach in high season.
+Meditation sessions are held during high season.

 A torch for safe nighttime manoeuvring, and an Indiana Jones-style fedora for jungle posturing.

 Getting to the hotel might be tricky, but all public areas have wheelchair access and villas 21 and 22 are outfitted for disabled guests.